petrstepanov/tiny-ramdisk/README.md

 How to Install
 --------------

-Prerequisites: `rsync`, `systemd` - should be included in the most Linux repositories by default.
-Open Terminal app and enter following commands:
+Prerequisites.
+Ensure that `rsync`, `systemd`, `notify-send` are installed on your computer (provided by default with most distributions).
+Next, open Terminal emulator and enter following commands:

 ```
 git clone https://github.com/petrstepanov/tiny-ramdisk
+cd ./tiny-ramdisk
 chmod +x ./install.sh && install.sh
 ```

 The RAM disk is mounted in the `RAMDisk` folder in home folder.
-Upon restart files are saved in the hidden `~/.RAMDisk` folder.
+On logout or restart files are saved in the hidden `~/.RAMDisk` folder.

 > [!IMPORTANT]
-> When working with a large amount of files on the RAMDisk, it is reasonable to turn off your desktop environment indexing and search functionality on the drive.
+> When working with a large amount of files on the RAMDisk, it is reasonable to turn off your desktop environment indexing and search functionality on the RAMDisk drive.

 How to Uninstall
 ----------------